alex12058/user-agent-and-js-manager/README.md

 - **Per-Site Configuration**: Set specific rules for individual websites.
 The extension remembers your preferences and automatically applies them when you visit the site.
 - **JavaScript Control**: Toggle JavaScript execution for specific domains to enhance privacy, performance, or bypass certain scripts.
 - **Cookie Management**: Granular control over cookies to improve privacy or test website behavior under different conditions.
-- **Content Cleaning**: Automatically removes loading element placeholders on supported sites for a cleaner reading experience.
 - **Modern Interface**: A sleek, dark-themed UI designed for ease of use and quick access to essential settings.

 ## Installation